 Why St. Lucians Speak Two Languages: English & Creole

 Before gaining sovereignty, St. Lucia was at the center of a ferocious power struggle between the British and the French.
-The Carib and Arawak settlers were also part of the battle for power, but the Island eventually came under the rule of the British.
+The Carib and Arawak settlers were also part of the battle for power, but the Island eventually came under British rule.

 As a result, St. Lucia is home to people of various descent.
-A high number of locals speak Creole or Patwa, which is French-based dialect.
+A large number of locals speak Creole or Patwa, a French-based dialect.
 Even though most people in Saint Lucia speak this language, English is the official language.

 St. Lucian English

-The accents, syntax, grammar, and pronunciation of St. Lucian English might be different from British or American English, but most people speak clearly without the effects of cultural influences.
+The accents, syntax, grammar, and pronunciation of St. Lucian English might differ from British or American English, but most people speak clearly without cultural influences.
 With this in mind, tourists can visit this tropical island without expecting communication barriers.

 St. Lucian Creole (Patwa)